golemfactory/ray-on-golem/preview_tasks/pre-alpha-2-preview-task.md

 ### The documentation
 Take a look at this [documentation](https://docs.golem.network/docs/creators/ray).

-While doing that consider its clarity, purpose & completeness - we will be asking about this at the end.
+While doing that consider its clarity, purpose, structure & completeness - we will be asking about this at the end.
 The direction we should take with the docs is an important aspect of the Preview Program for us.

 ### The code